 Workplace Safety Tips to Prevent Electrical Accidents:

-- Before starting any work, make sure that the area doesn’t have any exposed circuits or broken and exposed wires.
+• Before starting any work, make sure that the area doesn’t have any exposed circuits, or broken or exposed wires.

 Tools or Machinery Hazards

-- All safety precautions should be followed at all times.
+• Follow all safety precautions at all times.

-- Machinery and tools should be monitored and maintained regularly to ensure that they are in good working condition.
+• Monitor and maintain machinery and tools regularly to ensure that they are in good working condition.

 Fire Hazards